-- 5. Select the ports from which you want to remove port authentication.
+- 4. Select Configure > Security.
+The Security page displays. - Select the ports from which you want to remove port authentication.
 To select all ports, select the Select All Ports check box. - 6.
-Click the Remove Port Authentication button. - 7.
-Click the Apply button.
+Click the Remove Port Authentication button. - Click the Apply button.
 Your settings are saved. - 8.
 To save the settings to the running configuration, at the top of the page, click the Save icon or text.